 All our recommended sites have strong liquidity and deep markets.
 Kalshi and Polymarket, in particular, provide lots of liquidity data as part of their markets, so you’ll also always know their liquidity numbers.

-A site’s services are only as good as how easy it is to use them.
-That’s why we tested the usability of multiple sites before picking our recommended sites.
-All four sites we recommended have very intuitive website interfaces, making trading on them really easy.
+A site's services are only as good as how easy it is to use them.
+That's why we tested the usability of multiple sites before picking our recommended sites.
+All five sites we recommended have very intuitive website interfaces, making trading on them really easy.

 Here are the upsides and downsides of making economic predictions at leading sites:

-If you’re new to predicting on economy-related events and need leading sites that offer a great experience, Kalshi, Crypto.com, Robinhood, and Polymarket are our top picks.
+If you're new to predicting on economy-related events and need leading sites that offer a great experience, Kalshi, Polymarket, Crypto.com, MooMoo, and DraftKings Predict are our top picks.
+All five prediction sites are easy to use across devices, have impressive liquidity and market depth, and charge zero to minimal fees.

 Regardless of the site you opt to start at, you’ll have a fun experience making predictions on economic outcomes.
 The best part is, all you need to get started on these sites is to click on our on-page banners.